0xm3tatr0n/g4m3-0f-l1f3/README.md

    - Make sure you've set the correct Polygonscan API key

 4. **Frontend Connection Issues**:
-   - Double-check your `.env` file settings match the deployed network
+   - Double-check your `.env.production` file settings match the deployed network
    - Use the correct contract addresses by running the publish script
    - Clear your browser cache if you see outdated contract data

+5. **GitHub Pages API Connection Errors**:
+   - If you see errors like `Failed to load resource: net::ERR_NAME_NOT_RESOLVED`, it means the RPC API key is invalid
+   - Update your Alchemy API key in `.env.production` with a valid key for Polygon Amoy
+   - Make sure to set `REACT_APP_NETWORK=amoy` in the `.env.production` file
+   - Rebuild and redeploy with the updated configuration

 ## Gas Usage Analysis